tanazzahhh/Cybersecurity-Projects/README.md

-# 🛡️ My Cybersecurity Projects
+# My Cybersecurity Projects

-Welcome to my collection of cybersecurity projects, tools, and scripts.
-Each project is designed for learning, practicing, and exploring cybersecurity fundamentals.
+This is my collection of cybersecurity projects, tools, and scripts.
+Each of my project is something I had made for learning, practicing, and exploring cybersecurity fundamentals.

 ---

-## 🔗 Project Index
+## Project Index

 ### >> Hash Identifier
 A Python CLI tool to identify hash types using regex, confidence scores, and validation.